 Rain fury kills 50 in four states

-New Delhi, Apr 17: Nearly 50 people were killed as rains coupled with thunderstorm and lightning hit several parts of Rajasthan, Madhya Pradesh, Gujarat and Maharashtra overnight, officials said Wednesday.
+New Delhi, Apr 17: Nearly 50 people were killed as rains coupled with thunderstorm and lightning hit several parts of Rajasthan, Madhya Pradesh, Gujarat and Maharashtra overnight, officials said on Wednesday.

 The unseasonal rains and storm also caused damage to property and crops in Gujarat and Rajasthan.